yuvalmGS/gigaspaces-wiki-jekyll/xap97/dynamic-language-tasks.markdown

 weight: 200
 ---

-{% compositionsetup %}
-{% summary page|65 %}GigaSpaces supports the execution of tasks using scripting languages like JavaScipt and Groovy.
+{% summary   %}GigaSpaces supports the execution of tasks using scripting languages like JavaScipt and Groovy.
 These can be defined dynamically using the JDK 1.6 dynamic languages support.
 The dynamic language support is based on the [ordinary task executors](./task-execution-over-the-space.html) and OpenSpaces [remoting support](./space-based-remoting.html).{% endsummary %}

 # Overview